 Reducing the arsenal of military-grade equipment and chemical weapons will save us money, benefit all living things, and increase public safety.
 Now that we have more transparency because of federal law AB481, we can insist that our police department’s equipment aligns with community values, international law, civil rights, and a sensible budget.
 We need an independent, citizen oversight body for review, accountability, and recommendations for SCPD budget, policies, actions, and equipment.

 Mandatory public financing and spending limits for local elections.
 The ultimate goal is publicly financed campaigns.
-Minimize or eliminate PAC spending.
+Minimize or eliminate PAC spending by whatever means possible.
 Local PAC Santa Cruz Together has been raising and spending tens of thousands of dollars over the past several campaign cycles.
 This spending unfairly and undemocratically influences local governance.

 The original inhabitants of what is now known as Santa Cruz were the Awaswas-speaking Uypi tribe.
 Members of the Amah Mutsun Tribal Band, the descendents of the people taken to Missions Santa Cruz and San Juan Buatista, are alive and busting ass to maintain their language and culture, and to protect their sacred sites.
 There is not a single member of the Amah Mutsun Tribal Band resident in Santa Cruz, and that is a massive problem that is a continuation of our settler-colonial roots.
 How can we continue to live here without recognizing their almost complete exclusion from their traditional territories and local decision-making processes?
 We need to seriously address our failure as a community to right these wrongs–through cultural changes, significant reparations, land-back, and self-selected inclusion in all levels of City and County Governance and well-paid positions in every city and county department, should they want them.